BrowserStack: History

-Products
+Products and services

 BrowserStack's products include Live, App Live, Automate, App Automate and Percy.
+Launched in 2023, Test Observability is a test analytics platform for tracking execution data across CI pipelines.

-Browserstack integrates with other software testing products such as Selenium IDE, Testim, Katalon and Playwright used in 135 countries and operates 21 global data centers.
+The platform integrates with other software testing frameworks such as Selenium IDE, Testim, Katalon and Playwright, and is used in 135 countries and the company operates 21 global data centers.